 EPRI TR-017218-R1, “Guideline for Sampling in the Commercial-Grade Item Acceptance Process."

-Information Notice 1989-14, “Inadequate Dedication Process for Commercial-Grade Components Which Could Lead to Common Mode Failure of a Safety System.”
+Information Notice (IN) 1989-14, “Inadequate Dedication Process for Commercial-Grade Components Which Could Lead to Common Mode Failure of a Safety System.”

-1996-40, “Deficiencies in Material Dedication and Procurement Practices and in Audits of Vendors,” issued July 25, 1996.
+IN 1996-40, “Deficiencies in Material Dedication and Procurement Practices and in Audits of Vendors,” issued July 25, 1996.
 Supplement 1, issued October 7, 1996.

-2011-01, “Commercial-Grade Dedication Issues Identified During NRC Inspections.”
+IN 2011-01, “Commercial-Grade Dedication Issues Identified During NRC Inspections.”
 (ADAMS Accession No. ML103220180)

-2014-11, “Recent Issues Related to the Qualification and Commercial-Grade Dedication of Safety-Related Components.”
+IN 2014-11, “Recent Issues Related to the Qualification and Commercial-Grade Dedication of Safety-Related Components.”
 (ADAMS Accession No. ML14149A520)

-2016-01, “Recent Issues Related to the Commercial-Grade Dedication of Allen Bradley 700-RTC Relays.”
+IN 2016-01, “Recent Issues Related to the Commercial-Grade Dedication of Allen Bradley 700-RTC Relays.”
 (ADAMS Accession No. ML1529A173)

-Manual Chapter 2504, “Construction Inspection Program Inspection of Construction and Operational Programs.”
+Inspection Manual Chapter (IMC) 2504, “Construction Inspection Program Inspection of Construction and Operational Programs.”

-2507, “Vendor Inspections.”
+IMC 2507, “Vendor Inspections.”

-NEI 14-05A, “Guidelines for the Use of Accreditation in Lieu of Commercial-Grade Surveys for Procurement of Laboratory Calibration and Test Services,” Revision 1, (ADAMS Accession No. )
+Nuclear Energy Institute (NEI) 14-05A, “Guidelines for the Use of Accreditation in Lieu of Commercial-Grade Surveys for Procurement of Laboratory Calibration and Test Services,” Revision 1, (ADAMS Accession No. ML20259B731)

+Safety Evaluation Report (SER) by the Office of Nuclear Reactor Regulation for NEI 14-05A , “Guidelines for the Use of Accreditation in Lieu of Commercial Grade Surveys for Procurement of Laboratory Calibration and Test Services,” Revision 1 (ADAMS Accession No. ML20322A019)

 Regulatory Issue Summary 2016-01, “Nuclear Energy Institute Guidance for the Use of Accreditation in Lieu of Commercial-Grade Surveys for Procurement of Laboratory Calibration and Test Services,” dated on March 16, 2016, (ADAMS Accession No. ML15323A346)